 News & Notices

-- Wind Warning for Howe Sound tonight and Friday: https://t.co/3UCWwKzfsh — 2 weeks 4 days ago
+- Severe thunderstorm watch for Whistler and Howe Sound tonight: https://t.co/bLvaj6QBMk — 2 weeks 5 days ago

 Public safety and the well-being of citizens is a crucial function of local government.
 Local hazards and local hazard warnings must be taken seriously, which is why the Squamish-Lillooet Regional District has implemented an Emergency Management Program for its four Electoral Areas.
 The Emergency Management Program is responsible for the direction and control of coordinated response to and recovery from major emergency events or disasters.